-Regulation 2023/988/EU (Product Safety Regulation) came into force on 12.06.2023 and will come into force nationally on 13.12.2024.
+Regulation 2023/988/EU (Product Safety Regulation) came into force on 12.06.2023 and became valid on 13.12.2024.

 Products may only be placed on the Union market if they present no or low agreed risks to the health and safety of consumers under normal or reasonable foreseeable use.